ironbar/arc25/docs/modeling/Iteration_15_the_path_forward.md

 ### Search

 As a human I know everything that I have tried (at least at a high level summary) when solving a new task.
+I also know when to change direction when reaching a dead end.
 The search history guides the next steps of the search to avoid repeating previous failures.
 This was one of the weaknesses of my previous iterations, where all the generated solutions were independent.